Yankees star Judge hits 62nd homer to break Maris’ AL record

+ARLINGTON, Texas (AP)Aaron Judge took a smooth, mighty swing, then broke into a big smile as he trotted around the bases.
+Heading home, his teammates backed away, letting him touch the plate alone.

+At last, the New York Yankees slugger had the American League home run record all to himself.

-ARLINGTON, Texas (AP) — Aaron Judge hit his 62nd home run of the season Tuesday night, breaking Roger Maris’ American League record and setting what some fans consider baseball’s “clean” standard.
+Judge hit his 62nd home run of the season Tuesday night, breaking Roger Maris’ AL record and setting what some fans consider baseball’s ”clean” standard.

-The long chase to top a mark set in 1961 ended when the 30-year-old Yankees slugger drove a 1-1 slider from Texas right-hander Jesús Tinoco into the first row of seats in left field leading off the second game of New York’s day-night doubleheader.

-After No. 99 took a smooth, mighty swing, he had a wide smile on his face as he rounded the bases and his Yankees teammates streamed out of the dugout to celebrate with him.
-They stayed away from home plate, letting Judge step on it before sharing hugs and high-fives.
+”It’s a big relief,” Judge said. ”Everybody can finally sit down in their seats and watch the ballgame.
+It’s been a fun ride so far, getting a chance to do this. … Getting a chance to have your name next to someone as great as Roger Maris and Babe Ruth and those guys is incredible.”

+Judge said he felt ”quite a few emotions” after connecting, thinking about his family and fans and supporters.
+He said it would probably be after the season until he’d truly soak in and appreciate the significance of his achievement.

 Barry Bonds holds the major league record of 73 home runs, set with the San Francisco Giants in 2001.